se342-gif/se342-IT265-002-2026/docs/Module-001-Dev-Log.md

 ### Date: [01/26/2026]

 #### Goals for this Module
-- [ ] Familiarize myself with course materials and expectations
+- [ ] Familiarize myself with course material and expectations
 - [ ] Research and brainstorm ideas for mini game concept
 - [ ] Research and brainstorm visual narrative/theme/aesthetic for game concept
 -->